irskep/rum/README.txt

 You can repeat a command n times by preceding that command with a number.
 Using this feature, we can significantly shorten the 'helloworld' program:
 "helloworld",[32-.,]

+Procedures are defined by parentheses, pbrain-style.
+For example, +([-]) puts a procedure that resets the current cell to zero in slot 1.
+Use : to call the procedure denoted by the value of the current cell.

+For example, to print out HELLOWORLD twice:
++("helloworld",[32-.,]):+:
+In this example, we store the function "helloworld",[32-.,] in slot 1 and call it immediately.
+Since strings are null-terminated, we need to increment the cell once more to call the procedure again.

+Since the uppercase function will not work on punctuation, we can use procedures to uppercase individual words:

 Comment out lines until the next LF with #.
 Please do not put brackets or parentheses inside comments.

 RUM is in the public domain.